storyprotocol/documentation/docs/Protocol Concepts/dispute-module/uma-arbitration-policy.md

 ### Document Characteristics

+> 🚧 Experimental
+>
+> As the process is still experimental, we can expect iteration and fine-tuning on the contents/formats of how the evidence should be submitted.

 Every document should have the following characteristics:

 * It should be a text document.
 Can have images or video if necessary.